dst-ws22/website/docs/project-description.md

 ### Possible improvements

-- Provide constructive feedback on how the team might be able to improve their project.Make sure your feedback includes at least one comment on the modeling aspect of the project, but do feel free to comment on aspects beyond the modeling.
+- Provide constructive feedback on how the team might be able to improve their project.
+Make sure your feedback includes at least one comment on the visualization ideas and dashbaord mockup of the project, but do feel free to comment on aspects beyond visualizations.

 ### Presentation